 PING PONG PARADISE

 Much of Laith's work contains a direct and personal exchange with his audience, this can be seen most clearly through his series of illustrated Ping Pong Tables.
-One of the tables, Gnip Gnop, was shown at MONA in Tasmania, 2013, and remains as part of owner David Walsh’s personal collection.
+One of the tables: Gnip Gnop, was shown at MONA in Tasmania, 2013, and remains as part of owner David Walsh’s personal collection.
 The first in the series: Ping Pong Paradise (2012,) was purchased pre-show by actor Orlando Bloom and is said to reside in his Los Angeles home.
-These functioning, life-size ping pong tables are covered in what was sometimes year-long vestiges of thoughts, conversations, doodles, self-portraits, coffee-cup stains, daily to-do's, diary entries, dreams and nightmares; a candid exploration of the inner workings of the artist’s mind in the process of creating his more formed ideas and artworks, completed over time, whilst he ruminated over a good old game of pong.
+These functioning, life-size ping pong tables are covered in what was sometimes year-long vestiges of thoughts, conversations, doodles, self-portraits, coffee-cup stains, daily to-do's, diary entries, dreams and nightmares; a candid exploration of the inner workings of the artist’s mind in the process of creating his more formed ideas and artworks, completed over time, whilst he ruminated over a game of pong.

-When art revolves around self-identity and personal perspective, somehow it changes from something personal and unique into something that universally resonates, identifies and connects us as an audience.
-Looking at Laith's work in its entirety becomes like looking through his mirror at his own reflection, which naturally changes and shapes over time and is what creates this sense of Laith entombing himself within his work.
-Even though his themes and ideas are so particular and personal to him, they are a natural response and therefore a part of the greater human condition.
+When art revolves around self-identity and an intimate perspective, somehow it changes from something personal and unique into something that universally resonates, identifies, and connects us as an audience.
+Looking at Laith's work in its entirety becomes like looking through his mirror at his own reflection, which naturally changes and shapes over time, and is what creates this sense of Laith entombing himself within his work.
+Even though his themes and ideas are so particular and personal to him, they are a natural response, and therefore a part of the greater human condition.
 Laith's natural progression within his work - his natural evolution and perplexed inward exploration towards maturity, is a general journey that all of us must take in our own personal way.
 You can also see him there physically growing and changing throughout his work over time, entombed within his many self-portraits, staring back at you from a time long since passed.

 "I was interested